 The Board believes that the members of the Management Resources Committee individually and collectively have the necessary knowledge, skill and experience in executive compensation matters and general business leadership, to fulfill the Management Resources Committee's mandate.
 The Members of the Management Resources Committee have substantial knowledge and experience as current and former senior executives of large organizations.

-For additional information regarding each member of the Management Resources Committee please see pages 7 to 8.
+For additional information regarding each member of the Management Resources Committee please see pages 7 to 8 of this Management Proxy Circular.

 Please refer to the section entitled "Executive Compensation" contained in this Management Proxy Circular for further information.